Stolen Generations survivors sue Australia for compensation | DW | 28.04.2021

 The lawsuit is funded by Litigation Lending Services, which also backed an action by Indigenous Australians over unpaid wages in neighboring Queensland state that was resolved in 2019.

-How much they were going for remains unknown, as Shine Lawyers said the amount of compensation sought was yet to be determined but, if successful, the lender was expected to receive a 20 percent commission.
+How much they sought remains unknown, as Shine Lawyers said the amount was yet to be determined — but, if successful, the lender was expected to receive a 20% commission.

 The case is scheduled for an initial court hearing in June.